YahooArchive/mojito/DEPRECATIONS.md

 ### Deprecated but Available

-* (2012-04-23) The `autoload/` directory is going away in favor of `yui_modules/`, which better reflects its contents.
-Everthing else about it is the same, only the name has changed.
-You can start using `yui_modules/` today.

 * (2012-04-23) The `.guid` member of Mojito metadata (such as binder metadata) is going away.
 Often there's an associated member which more specifically expresses the intent of the unique ID (for example `.viewId` or `.instanceId`).